Harnessing the Potential of Additive Manufacturing Technologies through Collaboration

 Over the last 30 years, we have partnered with countless 3D printing machine manufacturers, universities, software providers, research institutes, and 3D printing professionals to enable and advance meaningful applications of this transformative technology.

-In our webinar, experts from Materialise and Singapore’s Nanyang Polytechnic will explain how our collaboration drives the development of new capabilities in additive manufacturing technology and applications, and at the same time, helps train and inspire the next generation of AM engineers.
+In our webinar, experts from Materialise, Singapore’s Nanyang Polytechnic along with maritime partners the American Bureau of Shipping (ABS) and ShipParts.com will explain how our collaboration drives the development of new capabilities in AM technology and help inspire the next generation of AM applications.

 How collaboration and co-creation enable meaningful applications

 An introduction to the Additive Manufacturing Innovation Centre (AMIC) by Nanyang Polytechnic and sharing of AM cases

 AM application in Maritime Case Study and Quality Assurance Considerations

 Benefits from Professional Additive Manufacturing/ 3D Printing courses & certification

 Lim Mun Chun

 Lim Mun Chun is the Account Manager for Materialise and leads the South East Asia with focuses on overall strategy for business development and foster client relationships.
 For the past 6 years in the AM industry, he has developed vast experience on overall AM industry in Asia Pacific.
 He is now leveraging knowledge and experience gained on the market and help organizations to optimize their AM through software solutions and consultancy in Materialise.